What are the most important things to know about Kaletra?

 Take Kaletra according to your health care provider’s instructions.

 If you are giving Kaletra to your child, follow your health care provider’s instructions.
-Kaletra dosing for children is based on weight and height, so tell your health care provider if your child’s weight changes.
+Kaletra dosing for children is based on weight, so tell your health care provider if your child’s weight changes.

 Kaletra tablets can be taken with or without food.
 Swallow the tablets whole.
 Do not chew, break, or crush the tablets.